tsugiproject/tsugi/admin/lti/README.md

 conversions were run well before they were removed from `database.php` is 2019.

-But if you installed a server before 2018, and never upgraded the server and never ran the database upgrade script and them sometime after June 2019 you want to upgrade that system the conversions will be missing.
-The process is simple:
+But if you installed a server before 2018, and never upgraded the server and never ran the database upgrade script and then sometime after June 2019 you want to upgrade that system the conversions will be missing.
+The process to run these old conversions is simple:

     cd admin/lti
     # Optional